 There was a statistically significant difference in the survey scores based on the source of the survey responders (e.g. UK aquarium professional etc) MANOVA, F 1.646, p = 0.05; Wilk's Λ = 0.661.
 No statistical difference was found between sex or age.

-Table 4: Test of between subject effects for comparisons within the survey responses from with Source (e.g. UK aquarium professional etc).
+Fig 4: Test of between subject effects for comparisons within the survey responses from with Source (e.g. UK aquarium professional etc).
 Degrees of freedom equal to 4 for all comparisons.
 Statistical significance was calculate using Bonferonni corrected ANOVAs and Turkey post hoc tests.